EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 {:/comment}

 Except for very simple cases, figures are too involved to invoked entirely from a command line.
-Usually commands are be read from an input file (script file).
+Usually commands are read from an input file (script file).

 The following example presents a graphical solution to the Schrodinger equation for a particle in a box of width _L_ and potential depth <i>V<sub>0</sub></i>.
 The quantization condition for wave number _k_ reads: